JetBrains/kotlin-web-site/pages-includes/docs/tutorials/native/lets-create-gradle-build.md

 by combining it with a script file (i.e., sh or bat file), we should notice, that it does not scale well for big projects that have hundreds of files and libraries.
-It is then better to use the Kotlin/Native compiler with a build system, as it helps download and cache the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
+It is then better to use the Kotlin/Native compiler with a build system, as it helps to download and cache the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
 Kotlin/Native can use the [Gradle](https://gradle.org) build system through the [kotlin-multiplatform](/docs/reference/building-mpp-with-gradle.html) plugin.